mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/networking/DNS/mesos-dns/index.md

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

 [Mesos-DNS][1] provides service discovery within DC/OS clusters.
 It is fully integrated into DC/OS and allows applications and services on the cluster to find each other through the [domain name system (DNS)][2], similar to how services discover each other throughout the Internet.
+Mesos-DNS does not perform any caching.

 Applications launched by [Marathon][3] are assigned names such as `search.marathon.mesos` or `log-aggregator.marathon.mesos`.
 Mesos-DNS resolves names to both the IP address of the node and the ports that the application is using.
 DC/OS applications and services discover the IP addresses and ports of other applications by making DNS queries or by making HTTP requests through a REST API.